Who We Are

-Craig Barrett received BS, MS and PhD degrees in Materials Science from Stanford University.
-He was a Fulbright Fellow at Danish Technical University and a NATO Postdoctoral Fellow at the National Physical Laboratory in England.
-Barrett joined Intel Corporation in 1974, was promoted to President in 1997, CEO in 1998, and Chairman in 2005, a post held until he retired in 2009.
+Craig R. Barrett was born in San Francisco, California and received his Bachelor of Science, Master of Science and Ph.D. degrees in Materials Science from Stanford University, serving on the faculty of Stanford after graduation.
+Barrett was a Fulbright Fellow at Danish Technical University in Denmark and a NATO Postdoctoral Fellow at the National Physical Laboratory in England.
+In 1974, Barrett joined Intel Corporation.
+He was elected to Intel Corporation's Board of Directors in 1992, became Intel's fourth president in 1997, chief executive officer in 1998, and chairman of the board in 2005, a post held until he retired in May 2009.